TosbackCgusBridge-Bot/CGUs-versions/Imvu/Privacy Policy.md

 Unless you have set your preferences to hide certain profile data, other users on our Services will be able to view your profile data (which includes your self-selected avatar name, display name, age, gender and country (and in the United States, your State) based on our collection of your country or, if you have changed your country, then the country that you have selected.

-If you join our Creator Notification program or certain other optional IMVU services, we need additional information to ensure payment processing and also will ask you for your account name, postal address, cell phone number, driverâ€™s license or other government identifier and tax ID number.
+If you join our Creator Notification program or certain other optional IMVU services, we need additional information to ensure payment processing and also will ask you for your account name, postal address, cell phone number, driver's license or other government identifier and tax ID number.

 We will use this information to administer the Creator Notification program or other programs, and may use this information to send you notices and information as may be required.